holochain/docs-pages/src/pages/references/enable-holo.md

 ### Deploy hApp to Holo network

-1. Log into Cloud Console
+1. Log into Cloud Console.
-2. Click on "Add a hApp"
+2. Click on "Add a hApp".
-3. Fill out hApp details
+3. Fill out hApp details:
-    * "Link to hApp file" must point to a publically accessible .hApp file
+    * "Link to hApp file" must point to a publicly accessible `.hApp` file.
-    * (Optional) "URL of hosted UI" is the URL which your users will access your UI from
+    * (Optional) "URL of hosted UI" is the URL which your users will access your UI from.
-    * (Optional) Configuration of memproof/registration code
+    * (Optional) Configuration of memproof/registration code.
-    * Click deploy
+4. Click "Deploy".
-4. Wait for deployment to take effect.
-It may take up to 30 minutes
+5. Wait for deployment to take effect.
+It may take up to 30 minutes.

 ## Core concepts and further documentation

 Holochain assumes that agents are in control of their own conductor, meaning:

-* Agent keypairs are co-located
+* Agent keypairs are located on the same machine as their data and hApp instance, which is typically a computer they own.
-* Agents can choose which hApps / DNAs are co-located on the same conductor
+* Agents can choose which hApps / DNAs are co-located on the same conductor.
-* All hApps running on a conductor belong to a single user who may have multiple keys
+* All hApps running on a conductor belong to a single user who may have multiple keys.
-* The client and conductor are co-located
+* The client and conductor are located on the same machine.
-* Agents have access to Admin WebSocket actions
+* Agents have access to the conductor's [admin API WebSocket](https://docs.rs/holochain_conductor_api/latest/holochain_conductor_api/enum.AdminRequest.html).

-These assumptions are not true for Holo and this has architectural implications for hApp development.
+These assumptions are not true for Holo, and this has architectural implications for hApp development.

 ### Holo architecture

 ![](https://hackmd.io/_uploads/ByfBfN9sh.png)

-The diagram above shows the interconnections between different parts of the Holo Network.
+The diagram above shows the interconnections between different parts of the Holo network.
 In particular, note that:

-* Keys are on the client and conductor is on the host
+* Keys are on the client, and conductor is on the host.
-* A user has no guarantee that two hApps will share the same conductor
+* A user has no guarantee that two hApps will share the same conductor.
-* Multiple users may share the same conductor
+* Multiple users may share the same conductor.

 ### Client-conductor separation

 In Holo hosting, the client and conductor are assumed to be both physically distinct and under the control of different agents.
-To enable and support this Holo provides an alternative to the `holochain/client` in the form of `@holo-host/web-sdk`.
+To enable and support this Holo provides an alternative to the `holochain/client` in the form of [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk).

-Both the Holo WebSDK and the holochain/client provide implementations of `AppAgentClient` and therefore have a mostly unified interface.
-However, WebSDK instantiates a secure iFrame within the UI called Chaperone, which serves as a key signer and connection manager.
-Chaperone derives keys for users and handles all Holochain signing requests in the Holo context.
+Both the Holo WebSDK and [`@holochain/client`](https://www.npmjs.com/package/@holochain/client) provide implementations of `AppAgentClient` and therefore have a mostly unified interface.
+However, WebSDK instantiates a secure iframe within the UI called Chaperone, which serves as a key signer and connection manager.
+Chaperone derives keys for users and handles all Holochain signing requests in the Holo context, without sending any key material back to the Holo network.

-To use the WebSDK, instantiate it wherever you would normally instantiate holochain/client:
+To use the WebSDK, import and instantiate it wherever you would normally import and instantiate `@holochain/client`:

 ```typescript
 import WebSdk from '@holo-host/web-sdk';